Writer(s): Bono/U2 (see lyrics here)

 U2’s lead singer, Bono, was initially vague about the song’s theme, but did say in the book U2 by U2 that the song “is not about oneness; it’s about difference.”
 SF Prompted by a number of fans who told the band they played the song at their weddings, Bono said, “Are you mad?
 It’s about splitting up!”
 WK In fact, Bono may have been writing about the Edge’s problems with his wife from whom he split soon after the recording sessions and/or the girl troubles his friend Guggi, an Irish painter, was experiencing at the time.
 SF The Edge said the song was “a bitter, twisted, vitriolic conversation between two people who’ve been through some nasty stuff” SF but that it’s also about the “privilege to carry one another.
 It puts everything in perspective and introduces the idea of grace.”
 SF

 In a 2005 interview with Rolling Stone, Bono said the song was “about someone I knew who was coming out and was afraid to tell his father.”
 SF The proceeds from the single were donated to AIDS research.
 American artist David Wojnarowicz, whose work created controversy for its uncompromising depictions of homosexuality and his own infection by the H.I.V. virus, created the artwork for the single.
 The liner notes described the depiction of how native Americans hunted buffalo by running them off cliffs as representative of how we are “pushed into the unknown by forces we cannot control or even understand.”
 WK One of the three videos done for the song focuses on buffalo running in a field.

 Mary J. Blige, Adam Lambert, and the Glee Cast have all charted with versions of the song.
-Johnny Cash, Joe Cocker, and Usher have also recorded it.
+Johnny Cash, Joe Cocker, and Usher have also recorded the song.
 Half of the band – Adam Clayton and Larry Mullen – joined with R.E.M. members Michael Stipe and Mike Mills to perform the song at the 1993 inaugural ball for Bill Clinton.